nasa/ziggy/doc/user-manual/event-handler-definition.md

 The `directory` attribute is, of course, the directory where the event handler looks for its ready files.
 In this case, the data receipt event handler looks for ready files in the same directory where the data receipt pipeline node looks for files (or directories of files).
 That was a design choice, though you wouldn't need to do it that way: you could have a totally separate directory for the event handler to watch, if such was your preference.

-Note here that, rather than a normal string, the directory attribute can take a string that needs to be expanded into [one of Ziggy's properties](properties.md).
+Note here that a Ziggy [property](properties.md) can be used in the directory attribute.
 This allows you to specify all the watched directories in the properties file.
 Note **that this is the only attribute or element in all of Ziggy's XML infrastructure that allows the use of property expansion notation!** That's strictly because it's the only place where we thought we needed it.
 If you need this added to some other part of the XML infrastructure for your purposes, let us know.
 We can make it happen!

 [[Previous]](event-handler-intro.md)
 [[Up]](event-handler.md)